Global trade 2025

 Fit for the future?
 Assessing the new UK trade strategy

 Is economic security now the guiding theme for the UK’s trade strategy?
 Does a Labour Government promise a reset in relations between the UK and Europe and specifically how might relations with the EU alter?
+How compatible is this drive with Donald Trump ascending once again to the US presidency?
 How is the UK looking to develop relations formed in Asia, through CPTPP, as a means of securing supply chains?

 Will the government’s strategy keep up with the fast-paced and ever-changing nature of digital trade?
 What does the optimum public/private partnership model to foster growth look like in practice?